-Source Ingredient Material name TWA STEL Peak Notes Australia Exposure Standards ethylene glycol monobutyl ether 2-Butoxyethanol 96.9 mg/m3 / 20 ppm 242 mg/m3 / 50 ppm Not Available Sk

-EMERGENCY LIMITS

-Ingredient Material name TEEL-1 TEEL-2 TEEL-3 ethylene glycol monobutyl ether Butoxyethanol, 2-; (Glycol ether EB) 20 ppm 20 ppm 700 ppm sodium metasilicate, anhydrous Sodium metasilicate pentahydrate 45 mg/m3 45 mg/m3 170 mg/m3 sodium metasilicate, anhydrous Sodium silicate; (Sodium metasilicate) 18 mg/m3 230 mg/m3 230 mg/m3 Ingredient Original IDLH Revised IDLH ethylene glycol monobutyl ether 700 ppm 700 [Unch] ppm non ionic + anionic surfactants Not Available Not Available phosphates Not Available Not Available sodium metasilicate, anhydrous Not Available Not Available
+Source Ingredient Material name TWA ST STE STEL k Notes Australia Exposure Standards ethylene glycol monobutyl ether 2-Butoxyethanol 96.9 mg/m3 / 20 ppm 242 mg/m3 / 50 ppm Not Available Sk EMERGENCY LIMITS EMERGENCY LIMITS Ingredient Material name TEEL-1 TEEL-2 TEEL-3 ethylene glycol monobutyl ether Butoxyethanol, 2-; (Glycol ether EB) 3utoxyethanol, 2-; (Glycol ether EB) 20 ppm 20 ppm 700 ppm sodium metasilicate, anhydrous Sodium metasilicate pentahydrate 45 mg/m3 45 mg/m 45 mg/m3 170 mg/m3 sodium metasilicate, anhydrous Sodium silicate; (Sodium metasilicate) 18 mg/m3 230 mg/m3 230 mg/m3 Ingredient Original IDLH Revised IDLH ethylene glycol monobutyl ether 700 ppm 700 [Unch] ppm nonionic + anionic surfactants Not Available Not Available phosphates Not Available Not Available sodium metasilicate, anhydrous Not Available Not Available

-Exposure controls

-None required when handling small quantities.

-Engine

-controls

-Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
+Appropriate engineering controls None required when handling small quantities.
+OTHERWISE: Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
 Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
-The basic types of engineering controls are:

-Process controls which involve changing the way a job activity or process is done to reduce the risk.
+The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
 Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.
 Ventilation can remove or dilute an air contaminant if designed properly.
 The design of a ventilation system must match the particular process and chemical or contaminant in use.
 Employers may need to use multiple types of controls to prevent employee overexposure.

-Personal protection

-Appropriate engineering

-Eye and face protection

-No special equipment for minor exposure i.e. when handling small quantities.
-OTHERWISE:

-For the properties of the pro

-▶ Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+Personal protection Eye and face protection No special equipment for minor exposure i.e. when handling small quantities.
+OTHERWISE: Safety glasses with side shields.
+Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
-This should include a review of lens absorption and adsorption for the class of

-▶ chemicals in use and an account of injury experience.
+This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
 Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
-In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable Skin protection See Hand protection below No special equipment needed when handling small quantities.
-Hands/feet OTHERWISE: Wear chemical protective gloves, e.g. PVC. protection Body protection See Other protection below No special equipment needed when handling small quantities.
-OTHERWISE: Other protection Overalls. ▶ Barrier cream. ▶ Eyewash unit.
+In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable.
+Skin protection See Hand protection below Hands/feet protection No special equipment needed when handling small quantities.
+OTHERWISE: Wear chemical protective gloves, e.g. PVC.
+Body protection See Other protection below Other protection No special equipment needed when handling small quantities.
+OTHERWISE: • Overalls. • Barrier cream. • Eyewash unit.
 Thermal hazards Not Available